xiacongyi/xiacongyi.github.io/_pages/about.md

 Short Bio
 ===

-I am **Yue WU (吴越)**, a fourth-year undergraduate student at the [School of the Gifted Young](http://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](http://en.ustc.edu.cn/) (USTC), majoring in Computational Mathematics.
+I am **Yue WU (吴越)**, a fourth-year undergraduate student at the [School of the Gifted Young](http://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](http://en.ustc.edu.cn/) (USTC), majoring in Computational Mathematics (GPA: 3.98/4.3, rank 1st in the major).
 I grew up in Wuxi, Jiangsu in eastern China.

 My primary research interest is analysis, development and implementation of high-order numerical methods for PDEs, including finite difference/volume WENO methods, discontinuous Galerkin methods and spectral methods.